jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Tick Swarm.md

 RacialMods: uses Dex on Climb checks
 Languages:
 SQ:
+SpecialAbilities:
-SpecialAbilities: >
+  Cling (Ex): >
-  Cling (Ex) If a creature leaves a tick swarm's square, the swarm takes 1d6 points of damage to reflect the loss of its numbers as several ticks cling to the victim.
+    If a creature leaves a tick swarm's square, the swarm takes 1d6 points of damage to reflect the loss of its numbers as several ticks cling to the victim.
 A creature with ticks clinging to it takes swarm damage at the end of its turn each round.
 As a full round action, the creature can remove the ticks with a DC 20 Reflex save.
 At least 10 points of damage from any area effect destroys all clinging ticks.
 The save DC is Dexterity-based.
+  Disease (Ex): >
-Disease (Ex) Bubonic Plague: Bite- injury; save Fort DC 21; onset 1 day; frequency 1/day; effect 1d4 Con damage, 1 Cha damage, fatigue; cure 2 consecutive saves.
+    Bubonic Plague: Bite- injury; save Fort DC 21; onset 1 day; frequency 1/day; effect 1d4 Con damage, 1 Cha damage, fatigue; cure 2 consecutive saves.
 The DC is Con-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: